-You can use the Automatic Power-On features on the Power Management menu to enable and disable features that automatically turn on your computer.
-You must also select the startup sequence you want to use for the type of power-on event selected.
+You can use the automatic power-on features on the Power Management menu to enable and disable features that automatically turn on your computer.
+You must also select the startup sequence you want to use for the type of power-on event you select.

-- Wake on LAN: If you have remote-network-management software and a Wake on LAN supported network adapter, you can use the IBM-developed Wake on LAN feature.
+- Wake on LAN: If you have remote network-management software and a Wake on LAN-supported network adapter, you can use the IBM-developed Wake on LAN feature.
 When you set Wake on LAN to Enabled, your computer will turn on when it receives a specific signal from another computer on your local area network (LAN).
 For more information, see the documentation that comes with your network adapter. - Serial Port Ring Detect: If your computer has an external modem connected to a serial port and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled.
-The modem must also support this feature. - Modem Ring Detect: If your computer has a wake on ring supported modem and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled. - Wake Up on Alarm: With this feature, you can specify a date and time at which the computer will be turned on automatically.
+The modem must also support this feature. - PCI Modem Ring Detect: If your computer has a PCI modem and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled. - Wake Up on Alarm: With this feature, you can specify a date and time at which the computer will be turned on automatically.
 This can be either a single event, a daily event, or a weekly event. - PCI Wake Up: If this setting is enabled, your computer turns on in response to wake up requests from PCI devices that support this feature.

-To set Automatic Power-on features, follow these steps:
+To set automatic power-on features, follow these steps:

-- 1. Start the Configuration/Setup Utility program (see "Starting and using the Configuration/Setup Utility program" on page 29). - 2.
+- 1. Start the Configuration/Setup Utility program (see "Starting and using the Configuration/Setup Utility program" on page 39). - 2.
 Select Power Management and press Enter. - 3.
-Select Automatic Power On and press Enter. - Select the menu item for the feature you want to set.
+Select Automatic Power On and press Enter.

+- Select the menu item for the feature you want to set.
 Use Left Arrow (←) or Right Arrow (→) to select either Enabled or Disabled.
 Press Enter. - 5.
 Select Startup Sequence for the feature.
 Use Left Arrow (←) or Right Arrow (→) to select either Primary or Automatic.
-If you select Automatic, make sure Automatic Power On Startup Sequence in the Startup Sequence menu is set to enabled.
-Otherwise, the system will use the Primary startup sequence. - Press Esc until you return to the Configuration/Setup Utility program menu. - 7.
-Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu and press Enter. - 8.
-To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.
+If you select Automatic, make sure Automatic Power On Startup Sequence in the Startup Sequence menu is set to Enabled.
+Otherwise, the system will use the Primary startup sequence. - 6.
+Press Esc until you return to the Configuration/Setup Utility program menu. - 7.
+Select Save Settings from the Configuration/Setup Utility program menu, then press Esc and follow the instructions on the screen.